Stopping eviction for rent arrears

 letters from your GP if you’re disabled or have health problems

-letters from debt advisors, social workers or any other agencies that support you
+letters from debt advisers, social workers or any other agencies that support you

 If you rent privately, the tribunal should also ask your landlord for proof of their circumstances and why they think it's reasonable to evict you.